RealFaceCode/FileHandler/README.md

 ## How to Use
 To use the FileHandler library, follow the steps below:

-1. Include the necessary headers in your C++ code:
+1. Include the necessary headers in your C++ code.

 2. The library is contained within the FileHandler namespace.
 You can access its functions using the FileHandler::<function_name> syntax.